 as the GitHub repository to

-deploy and select the cockroachdb
+deploy and keep the default branch main

 environment variable to indicate the application how to